beam-pyio/beam-pyio.github.io/content/blog/2024/sqs-pyio-intro/index.md

             (p | beam.Create(records) | WriteToSqs(queue_name=self.queue_name))
 ```

 2. Both the list and tuple types are supported.
-Note the main output is tagged as *None* and we can check the elements by specifying the tag value (i.e. `output[None]`).
+Note the main output is tagged as *None*, and we can check the elements by specifying the tag value (i.e. `output[None]`).

 ```python
 def test_write_to_sqs_with_list_element(self):